sanmai/pipeline/README.md

 - `\Pipeline\Simple` is the main user-facing class for the pipeline with sane defaults for most methods.
 - `\Pipeline\Principal` is an abstract class you may want to extend if you're not satisfied with defaults from the class above.
 E.g. `getIterator()` can have different error handling.
 - Interface `Pipeline` defines three main functions all pipelines must bear.

+This library is built to last.
+There's not a single place where an exception is thrown.
+Never mind any asserts whatsoever.

 # Methods